GiPHouse/qbaylogic-clash-based-macipudp-stack-spring24/README.md

 - `make flash`: Flash the bitstream and reboot FPGA
 - `make namespace <interface>`: Create a networking namespace "colorlight" and add `<interface>` to it
 - `make delete_namespace`: Delete the networking namespace "colorlight"
-- `make python_test <interface>`: Program the FPGA and run the Python test suite within a networking namespace
+- `make python_test`: Program the FPGA and run the Python test suite within a networking namespace.
+Requires that `make namespace <interface>` has been set.
+- `make unsafe_python_test`: Program the FPGA and run the Python test suite outside of a networking namespace.

 A REPL can be started with: